The Market continues towards a greener, more sustainable future with the following initiatives implemented in recent years.

 Waste that is processed in the Gaia includes coffee grounds, fish offal, prep waste from restaurants and cafés, left over waste from customers, deli waste, bread, high acidic products such as citrus, pineapples, onions and more.

-The Market is processing 8.4 tonnes of waste through the Gaia per week, equating to over 430 tonnes of waste per year diverted from landfill.
+In 2018, the market processed on average 5.3 tonnes of organic waste per week through the Gaia machine, equating to over 270 tonnes of waste per year of organic waste being diverted from landfill.

 - Reduction of organic waste in landfill saving landfill space for other purposes and eliminating the anaerobic rotting of the waste which generates methane and leachate.